 Beyond looking at the wires in your engine, it’s important to do a visual check of the electrical wires for your boat.
 Follow the wiring and fix any corroded connections.
 Also make sure terminal blocks, screws and fuses are corrosion-free.
 Test the all the navigation lights for function.
 Remove the bulbs from your navigation and running lights.
 Then spray the exposed sockets with an anti-corrosion lubricant.

 What kind of condition are your batteries in?
 Check the charge levels followed by making sure to clean and tighten the terminals.
-If you don’t use an onboard battery charger this is the time to remove the batteries.
-If you use lead acid batteries, top up the electrolyte levels and recharge.
+If you don’t use an onboard battery charger, this is the time to remove the batteries.
+Boaters who have lead acid batteries, you need to top up the electrolyte levels and recharge.
 For AGM, Gel or lithium put your batteries on a marine smart trickle charger.

 Winterizing Potable Water System & Sanitary System